 My biggest wish is for people to leave our talks with an insight that they may not have had before, and for our stories and the survivor quotes to give them food for thought as they move forward and start their professional journey.
 Above all, I hope they feel inspired to do their bit to swim against the tide and break the culture of silence surrounding CSA.

 The mindset we hold about the crimes committed against us is deep-seated and individually complex.
 Those who have suffered Child Sexual Abuse are referred to as ‘victims’ or survivors’.
 How we feel about any one of these terms is most likely governed by where we are on our healing journey.Continue reading “Survivor or Victim?”

 Survivors are often told they’re resilient, or strong.
 I hate this.
 On the surface it seems an innocuous comment doesn’t it?
 Complimentary even.
 It’s not.
 It minimises our experiences and it silences us.
-It feels so disrespectful to the survivors I knew who took their own lives, and to the many others I know who struggle to put one foot in front of the other.
+It feels so disrespectful to the survivors I knew who died by suicide, and to the many others I know who struggle to put one foot in front of the other.
 Does this mean that they’re not strong or resilient enough?
 Of course not.
 There are many factors at play when it comes to ‘recovery.’
-In my case, if it wasn’t for the peer support and therapist; people who crossed my path at the right moment in time, I wouldn’t be here today.
-It boils down to luck.Continue reading “What doesn’t kill you…”
+In my case, if it wasn’t for the peer support and therapy; the people who crossed my path at the right moment in time, I wouldn’t be here today.
+The lack of support for CSA survivors means it often boils down to luck.Continue reading “What doesn’t kill you…”

 By Sophie Olson

 As well as men breathing and people eating, the sound of cars on a road are another trigger.